How does the Fair Work Commission calculate compensation in an unfair dismissal claim?

 Calculating unfair dismissal compensation

-The first thing the Commission considers is how long the employee would likely have remained employed had they not been dismissed.
+The first thing the Fair Work Commission considers is how long the employee would likely have remained employed had they not been dismissed.
 Often it will be indefinite, but sometimes not.
 For instance, if there were performance or behavioural issues that would have resulted in dismissal, or the employee was going to resign anyway, these could limit the amount of compensation payable.

 The Commission will deduct any income the employee has earned since the dismissal.
 If they find another job on equal or better pay, they would only get compensation up to the point that they start the new job.
 If they start a new job on less pay, they could get compensation for the pay difference for a period of time.